nutanix-cloud-native/opendocs/docs/openshift/install/assisted/index.md

 - On your workstation - using ``/etc/hosts`` file

-- In your network - creating entries in a DNS server
+- On your network - creating entries in a DNS server (see [pre-requisites](../assisted/index.md#pre-requisites-for-assisted-installation))

 The Installation wizard gives you DNS entries for your workstation as well as a centralised DNS server.